English language education

 Requirements for host family accommodation

 If accommodation is organised by the school, it must meet the required standards for host family accommodation or residential accommodation.
-The first requirement is that the student should be well looked after and treated as a member of the family during his or her stay.
+The first requirement is that the student should be well looked after and treated as a member of the family during their stay.

 The following facilities should be made available to the student: